StreetPass Mii Plaza

 StreetPass Mii Plaza (すれちがいMii広場, Surechigai Mī Hiroba) is an application which comes pre-loaded on all Nintendo 3DS systems.
-In the game, players can meet other players' Miis over StreetPass and online through Nintendo Network, and interact with them.
+In the game, players can meet other players' Miis over StreetPass and formerly online through Nintendo Network and interact with them.

 Summary

 StreetPass Mii Plaza is an application that makes use of the Nintendo 3DS's StreetPass functionality, in which the system can detect and exchange data with other nearby systems whilst in sleep mode.
-The game revolves around a player's chosen Mii, which can be customised with accessories earned from minigames, along with a short customizable message and some optional information about likes.
+The game revolves around a player's chosen Mii, which can be customised with accessories earned from minigames, along with a short customisable message and some optional information about likes.
 When new Miis are registered by the system, they will appear at the gate.
 Up to ten Miis can show up at the gate at any one time, after which the player will need to use them with their minigames before checking for more.
 Meeting the same Miis multiple times adds extra functionality, such as personalised messages and the ability to rate them.
 There are also special Miis that appear via SpotPass during special events, such as Nintendo staff members.
-After meeting another player's Mii, the player can then use that Mii to play a variety of different games, three of them being playable free of charge: Puzzle Swap, StreetPass Quest, and StreetPass Quest II.
+After meeting another player's Mii, the player can then use that Mii to play a variety of different games, three of them being playable free of charge: Puzzle Swap, StreetPass Quest and StreetPass Quest II (known as Find Mii and Find Mii II in the US region respectively).

 After the December 2011 update (2.0), extra features were added to the game including a map in which players can see which countries they have met the most Miis from (not all countries have this feature) and a music player which features unlockable tracks of music from the game and an accomplishments section.
-Another update was added in June 2013, introducing four new purchasable games, as well as a new interface and framerate improvements.
+Another update was added in June 2013, introducing four new purchasable games, as well as a new interface and frame-rate improvements.
 Following this update, players can earn Plaza Tickets from purchasable games which can be exchanged for hats and outfits to customise their Mii.
 A second update, which adds two more purchasable games and additional features, was released in April 2015.
 A third update, which adds five more purchasable games and increases the capacity of StreetPass hits per session to 100, was implemented in September 2016.

+All of the purchasable content on the application (including all purchasable games) are no longer made available for download when the Nintendo eShop for the 3DS systems closed on 27 March 2023.
+Despite this, they can still be redownloaded by the user, provided that they have already purchased them prior to the shop's closure.
+Due to application's reliance on the eShop to download the additional contents, any attempts at buying any purchasable content directly from the application without purchasing it beforehand will fail, causing the application to crash with an error message.
+This is because the application tries to obtain the metadata for them via the eShop, which is no longer available.